 Originally posted: 241007

 Hello friends!
 I´m in Madrid checking out Flamenco!
-In the previous posts I wrote about the history of flamenco and
+In the previous posts I wrote about the history of flamenco and reviewed the flamenco at Cardamomo.
+So this is my third and last post about flamenco for now 🙂

 The tablaos entrance is discrete and when youcome inside you have to climb the stairs and open a closed door that makes you wonder in the place is closed.
 Spoiler – its not!

 This omelette was so nice!
-So I actually started adding peppers to my own omelette at home 😀
+I actually started adding peppers to my own omelette at home 😀

 If Cardamomo was dark, mysterious and cave-like, Tablao de la Villa is the opposite – it’s like a nice restaurant.